pdt1806/erg-rock-paper-scissors/README.md

 ﻿# Egg Recreates Game - Rock Paper Scissors

-Based on the popular hand game, ERG Rock Paper Scissors is an online game written in JavaScript with the help of Node.js, Socket.io, and Express.js.
+Based on the popular hand game, ERG Rock Paper Scissors is an online game written in JavaScript, using Phaser framework, with the help of Node.js, Socket.io, and Express.js.

 With a light, friendly-with-all-age design, this game could bring you time for relaxing and having fun with other players who share the same interest.